hanjingo/doc/NOTE/DATABASE_SYSTEM_CONCEPTS/chapter17.md

 ![17_7](res/17_7.png)

 - Bus.
 All the system components can send data on and receive data from a single communication bus.
 - Mesh.
 The components are nodes in a grid, and each component connects to all its adjacent components in the grid.
-In a two-dimensional mesh each node connects to four adjacent nodes, while in a three-dimensional mesh each node connects to six adjacent nodes.
+In a two-dimensional mesh, each node connects to four adjacent nodes, while in a three-dimensional mesh, each node connects to six adjacent nodes.
 - Hypercube.
 The components are numbered in binary, and a component is connected to another if the binary representations of their numbers differ in exactly one bit.
-Thus, each of the $n$ components is connected to $log(n)$ other components.
+Thus, each of the $n$ Components is connected to $log(n)$ other components.

 There are several architectural models for parallel machines: